lyluongthien/thediligentengineer.com-backup/clylfyrlw000409jy12gvhj83.md

 * **NASA Metric Conversion Error**:

     * NASA's $125 million Mars Climate Orbiter was lost in 1999 due to a metric conversion error.
 Engineers at Lockheed Martin used imperial units instead of metric units, leading to the spacecraft's incorrect trajectory and subsequent destruction in the Martian atmosphere ([WSP](https://www.washingtonpost.com/wp-srv/national/longterm/space/stories/orbiter100199.htm#:~:text=NASA's%20Mars%20Climate%20Orbiter%20was,Martian%20surface%2C%20investigators%20said%20yesterday.)).

-* **Vasa Warship Sinking**:

-    * The Swedish warship Vasa sank on its maiden voyage in 1628 due to design flaws.
-It was top-heavy with insufficient ballast, causing it to capsize just minutes after setting sail (Vasa Museum) (History).

-* **Hubble Space Telescope Flaw**:

-    * The Hubble Space Telescope, launched in 1990, initially produced blurry images because of a flaw in its primary mirror.
-The issue was corrected in 1993 by a Space Shuttle mission that installed corrective optics ([NASA](https://www.nasa.gov/mission_pages/hubble/story/index.html)) (Space).

-* **Hilton's Hong Kong Hotel Incident**:

-    * In 1975, the newly opened Hilton Hotel in Hong Kong had to close temporarily due to a plumbing error.
-The hotel’s plumbing system was connected incorrectly, resulting in sewage backing up into the drinking water supply (Hilton Archives) (SCMP).

-* **Ariane 5 Rocket Failure**:

-    * In 1996, the European Space Agency's Ariane 5 rocket exploded shortly after launch due to a software error.
-A 64-bit number related to the rocket’s velocity was incorrectly converted to a 16-bit number, causing an overflow and subsequent failure (ESA) (BBC).

-* **Berlin Brandenburg Airport Delays**:

-    * The opening of Berlin Brandenburg Airport was delayed by nearly a decade due to a series of design and construction flaws.
-Issues included fire safety system failures, wiring problems, and poor planning (DW) ([The Guardian](https://www.theguardian.com/cities/2018/nov/15/the-strange-story-of-berlins-ber-airport-how-overspending-incompetence-and-catastrophe-delayed-its-opening)).

-* **The Walkie-Talkie Building's Reflections**:

-    * London's Walkie-Talkie skyscraper, completed in 2014, inadvertently focused sunlight onto the streets below, causing damage to parked cars and other objects.
-The building’s curved design acted as a concave mirror, leading to the problem ([BBC](https://www.bbc.com/news/uk-england-london-23930675)) ([The Guardian](https://www.theguardian.com/artanddesign/2013/sep/02/london-skyscraper-melts-car)).

-* **Millennium Bridge Wobble**:

-    * London’s Millennium Bridge, opened in 2000, experienced unexpected swaying due to pedestrian-induced vibrations.
-The bridge was closed for modifications to add dampers that stabilized its movement (BBC) ([The Guardian](https://www.theguardian.com/uk/2002/feb/22/hilaryclarke)).

-* **Tacoma Narrows Bridge Collapse**:

-    * The Tacoma Narrows Bridge, which opened in 1940, collapsed four months later due to an aeroelastic flutter caused by wind.
-The failure was a result of insufficient consideration of aerodynamic forces in the design (History) (ASCE).